centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 Libraries reference
 *******************

-This chapter describes centreon libraries which you can use in your development.
+This chapter describes Centreon libraries which you can use in your development.

 ------
 Output